-For a very concise overview, check out the NDA official rules of cricket.
+For a very concise overview of how to play Cricket, check out the NDA official rules of Cricket.

 2) The 01 Games (301 and 501)

-If you play in a dart league or tournament or watch darts at the professional level, you are probably familiar with the two international standards: 301 and 501.
+If you play in a dart league, tournament or watch darts at the professional level, you are probably familiar with the two international standards: 301 and 501.

 How Many Players

 All the numbers are in play.
-The most common numbers to aim for are 20 and 19.
-These are high percentage points that will score the most points.
+But the most common numbers to aim for are 20 and 19, as these are high percentage points that will score the most points.

 The inner bullseye (aka “double bulls”) is worth 50 points.
 The outer bullesye (aka “single bulls”) is worth 25 points.